-Mr. McClendon earned an Associates of Applied Science Degree in OSHA/Hazardous Materials Management from Texas State Technical College, a Bachelor of Arts degree in Political Science and his Master of Science in Environmental Science from Baylor University.
+Mr. McClendon holds a Master of Science degree in Environmental Science and a Bachelor of Arts degree in Political Science from Baylor University.

-He and his wife, Gayla, have two sons.
+He and his wife, Gayla, live in Waco and have two sons Grayson and Grant.

 Government & Customer Relations Manager